 See all photos | Submit Photo

 Morocco was a later addition to World Showcase (in 1984), but is the only national pavilion actively built and still sponsored by its host country.
-In the the pavilion's table service Restaurant Marrakesh, there is a replica of the letter sent from the King of Morocco to George Washington congratulating him on independence, because Morocco is one of the United States' first allies.
-In deference to Islamic practice, the pavilion does not light up during “Illuminations: Reflections of Earth,” because of the religious nature of some of the art and architecture in the pavilion, including the main tower, which is a replica of a prayer tower.
+In the pavilion’s table service Restaurant Marrakesh, there is a replica of the letter sent from the King of Morocco to George Washington congratulating him on independence, because Morocco is one of the United States’ first allies.
+In deference to Islamic practice, the pavilion does not light up during “Illuminations: Reflections of Earth,” because of the religious nature of some of the art and architecture in the pavilion, including the main prayer tower.

-At lunch, Restaurant Marrakesh serves couscous, kebabs, and lemon chicken, for $15-20.
-A four course "Taste of Morocco" option is available for $28.
-Dinner prices go up $5-10 for entrees, with the addition of roast lamb and a fish tagine, for around $28.
-There are two multi-course "Taste of Morocco" options at dinner, for $42-45.
+At lunch, Restaurant Marrakesh serves couscous, kebabs, lamb, salmon, and lemon chicken, for $15-22.
+A four course “Taste of Morocco” option is available for $28.
+Dinner entrees range from $26-29 and there are two multi-course “Taste of Morocco” options at dinner, for $42-45.